Kansas health officials say state is ‘on the cusp’ of having safe vaccine, after Pfizer releases new data

 TOPEKA, Kan.
-(KSNT) — As coronavirus cases are on the rise across the state, state health officials are preparing for the next steps, which include the distribution of a potential vaccine.
+(KSNW) – As coronavirus cases are on the rise across the state, state health officials are preparing for the next steps, which include the distribution of a potential vaccine.

 Pharmaceutical company, Pfizer, announced Monday morning that data from its COVID-19 vaccine trial proved it was more than 90% effective in treating people with no prior signs of the coronavirus infection.